vinzmyko/mdello/project-management.md

     - think about the best way to represent the duedate ✅

 - Now get the deleting and adding labels to cards ✅
-    - TODO: create label and add it to card
+    - create label and add it to card ✅
+        - Created problems since the way I created cards before.
+I used the state when the user started editing the markdown.
+However, I couldn't create something then use it in the same markdown file.
+Therefore, I made it so the CreateLabelAction command got a fresh set of board labels each time. ✅
-    - TODO: when you create the card it should be able to accept labels and duedate as well
+    - when you create the card it should be able to accept labels and duedate as well ✅

-git add markdown/from_markdown.go
-git commit -m "fix(markdown): remove label validation that conflicts with due dates"

-git add markdown/to_markdown.go
-git commit -m "feat(markdown): add parseMarkdownDate() and make formatDate() more modular"

-git add markdown/actions.go
-git commit -m "feat(markdown): add update and delete card duedate actions"

-git add markdown/diff.go
-git commit -m "feat(markdown): handle card due date creation, update, and deletion"

-git add cli/board.go
-git commit -m "fix(cli): inject userconfig to markdown conversion functions"

-git add project-management.md

-// How cards are structured example card title:vinzmykodelrosario
-        id:b293
-        status:[x]
-        position:0
-        listID:b281
-        due date:17-07-2025 15:47
-        labels:
-                test
-                vinz
+    - Check creating new list and new cards with card properties ✅

+"As a user, I want to 'Add a `!` to the end of the markdown representation of boards, lists, and cards'.
+So I get more specific changes to the trello objects"
+    - Add the `!` feature at the end in which you can add more detail to your changes not just the quick ones
+    - We would need a way to put a lot of the specific edits into one markdown file and then process each section as separate api requests
+    - These api trello call changes should happen after the quick changes.
+We should get the new data based on the quick changes

 ## Queued Up
-- Add the `!` feature at the end in which you can add more detail to your changes not just the quick ones
 - in actions.go update all the `return err` into `return fmt.Errorf()`

 ## Backlog
 - If there are not invalid commands ask the user to fix it
 - When I didn't have net and tried to do cli command I got a weird error.
 Error wasn't obvious that my internet was down so fix that
 - Create a `board --view/web` in which it opens your prefered browser to look at your tasks
+- Make a new command in which you can update user preferences.
+The only one I can think of would be if you want the board labels to show and put the date format here as well
 - When trello/operations.go gets too big separate into new dir/ with lists.go, cards.go

 ### BUG